Applying for a residence permit due to expulsion

 What else should I know?

-- The immigration authorities will issue so-called provisional residence permits as soon as an application is submitted.
-These serve as a temporary residence permit until the actual residence permit can be issued and granted.
-The immigration authorities will also enter "employment permitted" in the provisional residence permit.
+- As soon as an application is filed, the immigration authorities will issue so-called provisional residence permits.
+These serve as a temporary solution regarding the right of residence until the actual residence permit can be issued and granted.
+The immigration authority will also enter “Employment permitted” on the provisional residence permit.

-- There is no appeal against the allocation decision; a lawsuit has no suspensive effect.
+- No appeal may be filed against the placement decision; a lawsuit has no suspensive effect.

 - Incorrect or incomplete information can slow down the process and be to your disadvantage.
-In serious cases, incorrect or incomplete information that is not completed or corrected in time to the immigration office can result in the revocation of residence rights already granted, a fine, imprisonment for up to three years, or expulsion from the federal territory.
+In serious cases, incorrect or incomplete information that is not supplemented or corrected in a timely manner with the Foreigners’ Registration Office may result in the revocation of residence rights already granted, a fine, imprisonment for up to three years, or deportation from German territory.

-- If you meet the requirements, you can also obtain a residence permit for the purpose of employment or training from the local immigration office.
+- If you meet the requirements, you can generally also obtain a residence permit for the purpose of employment or training from the local Foreigners’ Registration Office.

-- As an alternative to applying for a residence permit for temporary protection, every refugee has the option of applying for asylum.
-However, it should be noted that applying for a residence permit provides faster protection and has advantages (e.g., no restrictions on taking up employment and no obligation to live in initial reception facilities).
+- As an alternative to applying for a residence permit for temporary protection, every refugee has the option to file an asylum application.
+However, it should be noted that applying for a residence permit provides faster protection and comes with certain advantages (such as no restrictions on taking up employment and no requirement to live in initial reception facilities).

 Legal basis